 A factory Jeep Wrangler is a highly capable vehicle that is fun to drive, engineered for adventure and performs excellently in its many roles.
-From commuting to work to rock crawling at your local off road park, a stock Jeep Wrangler will have no problems offering itself to plenty of trails, parks and off road experiences.
+From commuting to work to rock crawling at your local off-road park, a Stock Jeep Wrangler will have no problem conquering plenty of trails, parks, and off-road experiences.
 Join us as we dive into what makes a Wrangler an impressive vehicle and explore some of the options that optimize specific trim packages and features for increased off road capability.

 Trail Rated Stock Jeep Wrangler

 Jeep throws a badge on all their Wrangler vehicles as a certification your truck is “Trail Rated.”
 This stamp means your car is optimized for off-roading with a focus on a few specific engineering traits.
-Every Wrangler in the current lineup is Trail Rated and that’s pretty much a sign that your Jeep was designed to be an off road capable Jeep Wrangler right from the factory.
+Every Wrangler in the current lineup is Trail Rated and that’s a sign that your Jeep was designed to be an off-road capable Jeep Wrangler right from the factory.

-Every Jeep Wrangler offers 4×4 all wheel drive, low gearing and all-terrain tires providing exceptional traction in rain, snow, sand, mud, and dirt.
-Specific Wrangler brand such as Rubicon offer locking differentials, lower gearing and options to increase traction and performance over obstacles.
+Every Jeep Wrangler offers 4×4 all-wheel drive, low gearing and all-terrain tires providing exceptional traction in rain, snow, sand, mud, and dirt.
+Specific Wrangler brands such as Rubicon offer eletric locking differentials, lower gearing, and options to increase traction and performance over obstacles.

 Short Wheelbase affords maneuverability to drive around obstacles and handle switchbacks with ease.
 If you have ever taken larger trucks off-roading and had to drive around switchbacks or through narrow turns, you will appreciate the short wheelbase of a Jeep.
 Maneuverability will change slightly between base Jeeps Wrangler and Wrangler Unlimited options.